Best Gambling Movies About Degeneracy

 Matt Damon played the archetype of a golden boy who wins money by playing poker.
 In Rounders, he plays poker prodigy Mike McDermott, who loses $30,000 in one hand and tries to pay off his friend Worm, a pimp for Russian mobster Teddy KGB (John Malkovich).
 This satirical thriller is packed with quotable gambling tropes and a cerebral element.

-While online poker is now a huge industry, Rounders focuses on the underground poker culture of the late twentieth century.
+While online poker and casinos are now a huge industry, Rounders focuses on the underground poker culture of the late twentieth century.
 The poker hands in Rounders are incredibly realistic and the characters are remarkably based on real-life people.
 The climax of the movie follows the typical arc of poker movies, with the characters suffering losses, redemption, and heavy price.
 Despite the low budget, Rounders is worth a watch for anyone interested in poker, regardless of skill level.

 Whether you’re a poker pro, a casino owner, or a poker player, you’ll find a scene in Rounders that captivates you.
 The movie’s action-packed poker scenes are enough to keep you interested in watching the movie over.
 While you’re at it, don’t miss the memorable chemistry between Edward Norton and Matt Damon.
 The two will make you want to get out of the house and play poker every night.